-Naked mailing
+Naked mailing Products mailed without polywrap, or envelope are known as 'naked mailings'.
+There are cost savings and postal discounts from using this method, however you can't include inserts.
+Many mail order companies use this method.
 It's always worth checking with your printer if you're unsure any proposed techniques, such as adhesives, coatings, laminates and foils, will prevent your mail from being recycled.
 Some types of paper can't be recycled:

-For example, waxed paper, some gift wrapping paper (especially if it contains foil), paper coated with plastic (milk and juice cartons), till receipts and sticky paper.
+For example, waxed paper, some gift wrapping paper (especially if it contains foil), paper coated with plastic (milk and juice cartons), till receipts and sticky paper. \The Confederation of Paper Industries suggest a maximum of 5% or less plastic content of pack weight for recycling.